Esshahn/www.awsm-11ty.de/src/blog/pydisass.md

         rts
 ```

-Our program will now be compiled using the ACME assembler.
+Our program will now be compiled using the [ACME assembler](https://sourceforge.net/projects/acme-crossass/).
+I'm using my [ACME Assembler VSCode Template](https://github.com/Esshahn/acme-assembly-vscode-template) for development, supporting Windows, Linux and Mac.
 Loading the PRG into the VICE emulator and starting the program with `sys 2064` (which in hexadecimal would be `0810`) we see the nice red border.

 ![c64 with red border](/assets/img/blog/c64-red-border.png)